localstack/docs/content/en/user-guide/aws/mwaa/index.md

 A startup script is a shell script that can be used to customise the MWAA environment.
 It is hosted on S3 just like DAGs, plugins and the requirements file.
-The script is executed before requirements are installed and Airflow processes are started.
 You can use startup scripts to customise environment variables or install additional OS packages which may be required by your workflows or connections.

 {{< callout >}}